initstring/linkedin2username/README.md

 # linkedin2username
 OSINT Tool: Generate username lists from companies on LinkedIn.

 This is a pure web-scraper, no API key required.
+You use your valid LinkedIn username and password to login, it will create several lists of possible username formats for all employees of a company you point it at.

+The scraping hits only the search pages, so it shouldn't notify everyone you've looked at their profiles if you have that nasty setting enabled.

+Use an account with a lot of connections, otherwise you'll get crappy results.

+Here's what you get:
+- first.last.txt: Usernames like Joe.Schmoe
+- flast.txt:      Usernames like JSchmoe
+- firstl.txt:     Usernames like JoeS
+- rawnames.txt:   Full name like Joe Schmoe

 ```
 usage: linkedin2username.py username company [-p PASSWORD] [-d DEPTH] [-s SLEEP]